MIS - Managerial Decision-Making

 Decision-making is a daily activity for any human being.
 There is no exception about that.
 When it comes to business organizations, decision-making is a habit and a process as well.

-Effective and successful decisions make profit to the company and unsuccessful ones make losses.
-Therefore, corporate decision making process is the most critical process in any organization.
+Effective and successful decisions result in profits, while unsuccessful ones cause losses.
+Therefore, corporate decision-making is the most critical process in any organization.

-In the decision making process, we choose one course of action from a few possible alternatives.
-In the process of decision making, we may use many tools, techniques and perceptions.
+In a decision-making process, we choose one course of action from a few possible alternatives.
+In the process of decision-making, we may use many tools, techniques, and perceptions.

 In addition, we may make our own private decisions or may prefer a collective decision.

-In this step, the problem is thoroughly analysed.
+In this step, the problem is thoroughly analyzed.
 There are a couple of questions one should ask when it comes to identifying the purpose of the decision.